-Tamara Williams is collaborating with dance artists, community activists, and scholars Cara Hagan (Boone, North Carolina), Paloma McGregor (New York, NY), and Ananya Chatterjea (Minneapolis, MN), along with poet Jacinta V. White (Winston-Salem, NC) and dramaturg Sharon Bridgforth (Los Angeles, CA) in a long-distance collaborative process which will produce a collection of short dance films, poetry, and ritual practices.
-A virtual premiere event will take place on Saturday, June 19th (Juneteenth).
+In collaborating with dance artists, community activists, and scholars, Tamara Williams participated with Cara Hagan (Boone, North Carolina), Paloma McGregor (New York, NY), and Ananya Chatterjea (Minneapolis, MN), along with poet Jacinta V. White (Winston-Salem, NC) and dramaturg Sharon Bridgforth (Los Angeles, CA), in the production of a collection of short dance films, poetry, and ritual practices.
+The films premiered virtually on Saturday, June 19th (Juneteenth).

-Moving Spirits artist Kendra J. Ross and invited guests Bianca Medina and Sade Adona will perform in the dance film, Ìbà Obìnrin with Tamara.
-The company is collaborating with cinematographer, Marlon Morrison in the production of the work.
+Moving Spirits artist Kendra J. Ross and invited guests Bianca Medina and Sade Adona perform in the dance film, Ìbà Obìnrin with Tamara.
+The company collaborated with cinematographer, Marlon Morrison in the production of the work.

 Kendra J. Ross is a proud Detroit native working as a dancer, choreographer, facilitator and community organizer in Bed-Stuy, Brooklyn.
 As a dancer in New York City, Kendra has worked with Urban Bush Women, Andrea E. Woods/Souloworks, Ase Dance Theater Collective, Monstah Black/ Motion Sickness, MBDance, Moving Spirits Dance Company, RAKIA!, Melanie Green and as a guest artist with Oyu Oro.
 Kendra also completed a European tour dancing with Adira Amram and DJ Kid Koala in Vinyl Vaudeville 2.0 and performed with Gyptian at the MTV Iggy awards.
 Kendra is currently a company member of Movement of the People Dance Company.
 Kendra’s choreographic work has been presented at the Florida A&M University, the off Broadway show 7 Sins, Museu de Arte in Salvador, Brazil, Detroit Performing Arts High School, Joffrey Summer Intensive, Dixon Place, Ailey Citigroup Theater, Actors Fund Theater.
 She has been an Artist in Residence at Brooklyn Studios for Dance, Bates College, and The Neighborhood Project Through 651Arts, a BAX Space Grantee, and a Visiting Artist at Atlantic Center for the Arts.
 Along with sharing her art world-wide, Kendra serves as the Founder/Director of STooPS, an outdoors-based community building event that uses art as a catalyst to strengthen ties between different entities in Bed-Stuy. www.thekendrajross.comraph here.